w3c/wai-curricula/content/designer/information-design.md

 Courses based on this module should:

-* present design strategies for splitting large blocks of information into smaller pieces that are easier to read and understand
-* present design strategies for grouping information that shares a common purpose to make such information easier to understand
+* describe several approaches to make information understandable by all users
+* describe several approaches to communicate the structure, relations, and purpose  information

 ## Learning Outcomes for Module

 Students should be able to:

-* describe approaches to break down different types of content into smaller and more manageable pieces for example using:
+* describe approaches to break down different types of content into smaller and more manageable pieces, for example using:
   * headings, pages, and chapter markers
   * lists, simpler tables, and plain text to convey information presented in complex tables
   * groups of form controls that share a common purpose
-  * filters to display smaller data subsets from a given large data set
 * describe the use of visual and non-visual cues to make information in multi-step processes more understandable
 * describe how to communicate the structure of multi-page articles or processes visually and non-visually
 * describe how to provide information about the total number of items and about the current item in a multi-step process visually and non-visually
 * evaluate the use of different mechanisms to convey the information, including text, tables, grouping, and graphical representations depending on user needs
-* identify related requirements for developers to programmatically associate headings, table header cells and data cells, as well as form labels and instructions to their corresponding control
+* identify related requirements for developers to programmatically associate headings, table header cells and data cells, as well as form labels and instructions, to their corresponding control

 {% include excol.html type="all" %}